ADHD Test for Kids — SNAP-IV Rating

 Based on the SNAP-IV rating scale for children ages 6-18

-SNAP-IV screening for ages 6-18.
-Parents rate attention, focus, and behavior patterns.
-Get guidance on next steps in 7 minutes.
+SNAP-IV-based screening for ages 6-18.
+Parents or caregivers rate attention, activity level, impulse control, and related behavior patterns.

 Test Information